 Yup, Spring time has sprung: COVID-19, jelly beans, chocolate bunnies, colored eggs, Peeps, chicks, and a rabbit that clucks like a chicken.
-I can vividly remember as a kid hearing that commercial during the Easter season and watching the various animals audition for the spot of the “clucker”.
+In addition, Easter S'mores cookies.

 This recipe was adapted from Martha Stewart's recipe.
 It is another hybrid favorite of mine and I added my own Easter twist.
 It is also super simple!

 A delicious graham cracker flavored cookie with a creamy Cadbury egg and marshmallow!
 They are very rich, so this cookie isn't for the faint of heart!

 Preheat your oven to 350 degrees.
 Line two baking sheets with parchment paper.
 Unwrap all your Cadbury creme eggs and put in a freezer safe bowl.
 Freeze until ready to assemble (approximately 30-40minutes).
 In a food processor, pulse your old fashioned oats until they are finely ground.
 Add in your flours, cinnamon, baking soda, salt: pulse to combine.

 In a large bowl, beat together your softened butter and light brown sugar.
 Add in one egg and scrape downs sides of bowl with spatula.
 With mixer on low, beat in flour mixture just until combined.

 Place balls of dough on the baking sheets about 1 inch apart ( tbsp).
 Bake until they are golden brown in color 11-13 minutes, rotating sheets half way through.

 Assembling the S'mores!

 This part the kids wanted to help out with because it is just like making a S'more outside!
 Turn your broiler on low.
 Remove Cadbury creme eggs from freezer.
 Split them with a knife down the middle; creating two halves.
 Place each half on all the cookies.